Graduate Program Head | Timothy Ryan |

 Doctor of Philosophy (Ph.D.)

-1. Graduates will demonstrate comprehensive understanding of the history and current knowledge and theory in the field of Anthropology through written works, oral presentations and teaching endeavors.
+- KNOW: Graduates will demonstrate comprehensive understanding of the history and current knowledge and theory in the field of anthropology through written works, oral presentations, teaching endeavors, and course and qualifying examination performance.

-5. Graduates will demonstrate knowledge of the professional standards of scholarly and professional work in their field of anthropology through their written and oral works and interactions with colleagues.
+- PROFESSIONAL PRACTICE: Graduates will demonstrate knowledge of the professional standards of scholarly and professional work in the field of anthropology through their written and oral works and interactions with students and colleagues.

 Contact